 Museums and galleries

-- Admire modern art, sculpture and installations at the Tokyo Metropolitan Teien Art Museum—housed within a rare pre-World War II art-deco mansion near Meguro.
-Admission is ¥300 for adults.
+- Admire modern art, sculpture and installations at the Tokyo Metropolitan Teien Art Museum — housed within a rare pre-World War II art-deco mansion near Meguro.
+Admission to the garden is ¥200 for adults.
+Prices for the museum vary depending on the exhibition.

 - Marvel at both the amazing ukiyo-e that inspired Europe’s impressionists and the spectacular modern architecture of the Sumida Hokusai Museum, housing works by Japan’s 19th century ukiyo-e master Hokusai.
 Adults get in for ¥400.